 The Northland Wine Trail

-The next day was a typical rainy winter day so we elected to relax and enjoy the cottage for the morning and then check out the Northland Wine Trail that afternoon.
+Later, we head over to check out the Northland Wine Trail.
 New Zealand is well-known for its wine industry and the first vines were planted in the Bay of Islands in 1819 by missionary Reverend Samuel Marsden.

 Wine production began in earnest in the late 1800’s but it wasn’t until the 1990’s that New Zealand wines began to make their mark on the worldwide wine industry.

-Based on a recommendation from our Airbnb hosts, we chose the Marsden Estate for our wine tasting experience and enjoyed several great wines including a fantastic Pinot Gris.
-The wines were the perfect accompaniment to a delicious lunch with a view of the vineyards.
+Our apartment hosts recommended the Marsden Estate for our wine tasting experience.
+The vineyards are beautiful and we enjoy tasting several great wines including a fantastic Pinot Gris.
+The wines are the perfect accompaniment to a delicious lunch with a view of the vineyards.

-Cruising the Bay
+Cruising the Bay of Islands

-We booked the “Discover the Bay” trip with a company called Explore which included a cruise around the islands, a visit to the Hole in the Rock and a picnic lunch at Otehei Bay.
+We booked the “Discover the Bay” trip with a company called Explore.
+The trip includes a cruise around the islands, a visit to the Hole in the Rock, and a picnic lunch at Otehei Bay.

-When we boarded, our captain had told us the conditions weren’t ideal for reaching the area but that he would try to get us there if he could.
-As we headed out into open water, the ride definitely got rougher for the 30 minutes or so it took to reach Cape Brett’s scenic lighthouse.
+When we boarded, our captain told us the conditions aren’t ideal for reaching the area but he will try to get us there if he can.
+As we head out into open water, the ride definitely gets rougher for the 30 minutes or so it takes to reach Cape Brett’s scenic lighthouse.

 The island is considered the most important in the Bay of Islands in conservation terms due to its near pristine condition with no presence of animals.
 Centuries of wind and waves have created the 60-foot hole at sea level that is one of New Zealand’s most naturally beautiful sites.

 Dolphins and Rainbows

-On the ride back, we came across a pod of dolphins who stuck with us for some of the trip.
-When we finally lost the dolphins, we looked up to see a magnificent rainbow forming over the nearby island.
-It was the first of several we would see that afternoon.
+We’re disappointed when we finally lose the dolphins, but we look up to see a magnificent rainbow forming over the nearby island.
+And it’s just the first of several we see that afternoon.
 What an incredibly beautiful place this is.

 Russell, New Zealand

-While it’s a peaceful and scenic place today, this quaint town was once known as the “hell hole of the Pacific” during its day as a raucous shore leave destination for whalers, sailors and traders.
+While it’s a peaceful and scenic place today, this quaint town was once known as the “hell hole of the Pacific” during its day as a raucous shore leave destination for whalers, sailors, and traders.

-We got off the boat and took a walk along the charming shops fronting the water before settling in for some mussels at a waterfront restaurant.
+We get off the boat and take a walk along the charming shops fronting the water before settling in for some of New Zealand’s famous green-lipped mussels at a waterfront restaurant.

-I booked us a room at the Hilton Auckland on Princes Wharf – my favorite hotel in the city because of its fantastic views.
-We lucked into an upgrade to a beautiful corner suite with panoramic views of the harbor and bridge.
+I booked us a room at the Hilton Auckland on Princes Wharf.
+It’s my favorite hotel in the city because of its fantastic views of the harbor.
+We even lucked into an upgrade to a beautiful corner suite with panoramic views of the harbor and bridge.